textwire/textwire.github.io/docs/1.x/functions/index.md

 ```

 #### Output
-The output will be `one,two` because arrays are automatically converted to array items separated by a comma.
-But, the result of the split function is an array.
+The output will be `one,two` because when you trying to print an array, it will be split with comma.
+It only happens when you are trying to print the array.
+For example, `{{ [1, 2, 3] }}` will be printed as `1,2,3`.

 ```html
 <div>one,two</div>